iZucken/swe-lancer-bench-critique/README.md

 Preliminary verdict: paper verdict seems very tonque in cheek considering the numbers it proposes.
 Suspect an attempt to mislead people.
 Wording it as "earning" is misleading.
+"It is uniquely destructive because it weaponizes the language of rigor to legitimize a dangerous fantasy."